 The Live Package

-Befred’s in play watch live service is prominent and nicely divided by sport (also showing number of events per category) and time (All, Next 3 Hours, Now + 15 mins).
+Befred’s in play Watch Live service is prominent and nicely divided by sport (also showing number of events per category) and time (In-Play and Upcoming).
 It is one of the easier in-play systems for quickly finding the event you want.
-They have also decided to use the full width of the screen for the in-play interface so there is more space – although it feels a bit odd since the rest of the site displays differently.
+They have also decided to build the graphic into the betting interface, which means no new window pops up but it also means you can't watch and scroll bets at the same time as the stream will disappear up the screen.

 The in-play interface actually works more effectively than almost every other section of the site, and there are a lot of events available too, more than others cover.
-The layout doesn’t always serve the bettor particularly well, though, because the sheer number of markets in some categories and lack of further filtering options can leave a very long list to scroll through.
+The layout doesn’t always serve the bettor particularly well, though, because the sheer number of markets in some categories and lack of further filtering options can leave a very long list to scroll through in certain sports.

-The benefit of this no frills service is that it is very quick to load and update, but you may not feel as engaged.
-Although it was nice of them to list which TV channel is showing each individual event next to the market itself.
+The benefit of this less jazzy service is that it is very quick to load and update, but you may not feel as engaged.
+It shold be pointed out though that the majority of bettors will get along with it just fine.

 If you have never bet in-play using streaming before then you are missing out.
 It is a fun way to bet and watch sport at the same time and may even encourage you to engage with a sport you have never seen before.